Get To Grips With HR and Organisational Issues

 About Jim Harrington

-You soon realise that Jim's experience embraces senior roles in general management and hr management including organisational/employee relations consultancy and as an HR director in several sectors.
-He has also spoken at various conferences both in the UK and abroad and is the author of several articles and a book on pay and reward systems in new technology organisations.
+You soon realise that Jim’s has varied experience which embraces senior roles in general management, hr management, organisational/employee relations consultancy and as an HR director in several sectors.
+He has also spoken at various conferences both in the UK and abroad and is the author of several articles and a booklet on pay and reward systems in new technology organisations.

 He is a Chartered Fellow of the CIPD and has an honours degree in law, including employment law, but it is his practical insight and application to situations that adds value when he works with senior managers.